rvibek/rvibek.github.src/content/052-nepalese-in-denmark.md

 ### Naturalisations Trend

 Finally, let’s see how many Nepalese have taken the leap to become Danish citizens.
 Here’s the data from 1979 to 2024.
-Til date almost 600 Nepalese have acquired Danish citizenship - the big spike can be observed in the last 5 years.
+Til date almost 600 Nepalese have acquired Danish citizenship - big spikes can be observed in the last 5 years.

 <iframe title="Naturalisation: Nepali to Dane" aria-label="Column Chart" id="datawrapper-chart-1kN34" src="https://datawrapper.dwcdn.net/1kN34/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="438" data-external="1"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"]){var e=document.querySelectorAll("iframe");for(var t in a.data["datawrapper-height"])for(var r,i=0;r=e[i];i++)if(r.contentWindow===a.source){var d=a.data["datawrapper-height"][t]+"px";r.style.height=d}}}))}();
 </script>